fsdbujgvr/Ashen_Witch_Broom/README.md

 This mod was born from a burning desire to become a witch in Minecraft 1.21.1, forged through sleepless nights of coding.

 This is an unofficial remake of the **[Witch's Broom]** mod.
-While it reuses the original assets, all the code has been rewritten from scratch.
+While it reuses the original assets, the code has been refactored from the ground up.

 The broom has been epically buffed (how fast you fly is only limited by your conscience!), can be summoned in any dimension, and is fully configurable to your liking.